 Foolproof Immersion Blender Hollandaise Sauce

-Making hollandaise is easier than you think.
-This sauce is ready in 5 minutes with an immersion blender—perfect for Eggs Benny, asparagus, and more!
+This easy hollandaise sauce is ready in 5 minutes with an immersion blender—perfect for Eggs Benny, asparagus, and more!

 or read on for step-by-step instructions with photos